 Sunday morning, they secured a warrant to search the premises.

 During their investigation, police recovered a handwritten ransom note less than a page long, possibly intended for Clay's parents, that contained unspecified threats, Wells said.

 "It was his intention, the suspect's intention, to leave Clay Moore tied in the woods until he got his money," Wells said.

-Beltran-Moreno worked in Manatee County as an aluminum contractor building screen enclosures and once worked as a "contract picker" on a farm near the wooded area where Moore was bound to the tree for several hours before his escape, Wells said.
+The suspect once worked as a "contract picker" on a farm near the wooded area where Clay was bound to a tree for several hours before his escape, Wells said.

 Quick Job Search